RimsaKhan/Spotify-Project/README.md

-# Spotify-Project
+# To-Do List Project
-This is a repository that contains my spotify clone using html and css
+This is a repository that contains my To-do list project using html,css and javascript